Ragnarokkar/URL_Shortener/README.md

 To use a different port change the *port* in the command **docker run -d -p *port*:5000 ragnarokkar/urlshortener-docker** and update the URLs in test/scripts/main.js to use the new port

+**URL Validation**

+The API only considers a URL valid if it has protocol in it.
+So entries like *google.com* will be considered invalid while *https://google.com* will work.